 - Warner Bros.
-Discovery is reportedly expected to announce that it is moving with Netflix’s bid next week.
+Discovery is reportedly expected to announce that it is standing with Netflix’s bid next week for now.

-- This bidding war between Netflix and Paramount could last for up to half a year if things escalate.
+- This expected bidding war between Netflix and Paramount could last up to half a year if it escalates.

 The media was taken aback by Netflix’s massive $82.7 billion deal for Warner Bros.
 Discovery and HBO Max.
-However, Paramount was quite unhappy and made a staggering $108 billion counterbid in return for WBD that outbids Netflix.
+However, Paramount was quite unhappy and made a staggering $108 billion counterbid for WBD, outbidding Netflix.

-New developments now reveal that WBD wants to stick with Netflix’s bid despite the huge difference in dollar amount.
-The firm reportedly plans to announce its decision next week, and it may ignite a gargantuan Hollywood-level bid battle between Paramount and Netflix.
+WB reportedly plans to announce its decision next week, which could ignite a gargantuan Hollywood-level bidding war between Paramount and Netflix.

 Why it matters: Warner Bros.
-Discovery’s choice to move with Netflix’s bid could have devastating consequences for Paramount’s future, which could compel it to start a massive bidding war or perform a hostile takeover of WBD, among other options.
+Discovery’s decision to move with Netflix’s bid could have devastating consequences for Paramount’s future, prompting it to start a massive bidding war or mount a hostile takeover of WBD, among other options.

 Credible insider Lucas Shaw of Bloomberg says Warner Bros.
-Discovery is expected to accept the $82.7 billion deal from Netflix, which could trigger Paramount to either go directly to shareholders with an enticing offer, sue Netflix, or offer much more in a counterbid.
+Discovery is considering Netflix’s $82.7 billion deal, which could prompt Paramount to make a much higher bid again.

-Netflix offered $27.75 per share, with each share going for $23.25 in cash and the other $4.50 in Netflix stock.
+Netflix offered $27.75 per share, with each share receiving $23.25 in cash and $4.50 in Netflix stock.
 Meanwhile, Paramount proposed $30 per share, all cash, for Warner Bros.

-WB possibly wants to accept Netflix’s deal because of its stock instead of Paramount’s cash-only deal.
-Unlike Netflix, Paramount’s bid also includes WBD’s film and TV studios, the Max streaming service, and linear networks, which could have pushed WB towards Netflix.
+WB may consider Netflix’s deal due to its stock offering instead of Paramount’s cash-only deal.
+Unlike Netflix, Paramount’s bid also includes buyout of WBD’s film and TV studios, the Max streaming service, and linear networks, which could also push WB towards Netflix.

-People involved in the process expect the bidding war to last up to half a year before WBD becomes a part of Netflix or Paramount.
-It’s also worth noting that WB shareholders will massively benefit from this bidding war regardless of the winner.
+People involved in the process argue the expected bidding war will last up to half a year before WBD becomes a part of Netflix or Paramount.
+It’s also worth noting that WB shareholders will massively benefit from the bidding war regardless of the winner.

 On a side note, Netflix co-CEO Gregory Peters already clarified in an investors call that it only sees WB’s gaming portfolio as a minor part of the deal.
 Warner Bros.’ gaming franchises did not influence Netflix’s decision to acquire WBD, so their fate remains unknown.